 The ultimate plan and a hidden monster with the alias Trent

 As a man with nothing and nothing in his hand for revenge, Victor spent years planning and preparing everything for one final goal: to destroy the Umbrella Corporation.
 He spent years silently researching things to know, practicing the skills he needed, forming relationships that would help him later.
-Victor also began to destroy his old identity to avoid revealing the past and create a new identity with the name Trent taken from the middle name in his father’s name.
+Victor also began to destroy his old identity to avoid revealing the past and create a new identity with Trent’s name taken from the middle name in his father’s name.

-Jill is the beginning
+Jill is the beginning.